 Permeability is the degree to which the material is easily magnetized.
 The greater the permeability, the smaller the penetration depth.
 The permeability of non-magnetic metals (such as austenitic stainless steel, aluminum, and copper) is very low, while the permeability of ferritic steel is hundreds of times higher.

 On the surface, the eddy current density is relatively higher, and the defect sensitivity is the greatest and decreases according to increasing depth.
 The rate of decrease hinges on the "electrical conductivity" and the "permeability" of the metal.
 The electrical conductivity of the material will affect the penetration depth.
-In metals with high electrical conductivity, the eddy currents on the surface are greater, while in metals such as copper and aluminium, the permeability decreases.
+In metals with high electrical conductivity, the eddy currents on the surface are greater, while in metals such as copper and aluminum, the permeability decreases.
 Click here to see more eddy current equipment for sale.

 The penetration depth can be changed by altering the frequency of the alternating current.
 The lower the frequency, the greater the penetration depth.
 Therefore, the high frequency can be used to detect near-surface defects, while the low frequency can be used to detect relatively deeper defects.
 Unfortunately, as decreasing the frequency provides greater penetration, the defect detection sensitivity also decreases.
 Therefore, for each test, there will be an optimal frequency to provide the required penetration depth and sensitivity.